-- Reducing the density of liquor outlets to decrease competition
+- Reducing the density of liquor outlets to decrease price competition

 Promotion (including supermarket areas of alcohol display)

 Alcohol retailers use numerous strategies (including discounting and other promotions) to encourage customers to purchase their products.
 New Zealanders buy a large proportion of their alcohol when it is being discounted.

-New Zealand's new liquor laws require that all supermarkets and grocery stores describe one area within their stores where alcohol will be displayed and promoted.
+New Zealand's new liquor laws require that all supermarkets and grocery stores describe an area within their stores where alcohol will be displayed and promoted.

 In this section, you will learn more about the importance of increasing the price of alcohol products and reducing the promotion of alcohol.
 By advocating for price increases, you can make the biggest difference in alcohol harm in your community for generations to come.